Updating MySQL® cluster settings

 yc managed-mysql cluster update --help -

-Specify the security groups in that command:
+Specify the required security groups in the cluster update command:

 yc managed-mysql cluster update <cluster_name_or_ID> \ --security-group-ids <list_of_security_group_IDs>